Yandex Cloud

 4. Select PostgreSQL.

-5. Fill in the fields as follows:
+5. Fill out the fields as follows:

 • Port: 6432.

-• Username: Username for connection.
+• Username: Username used to establish the connection.

 • Password: User password.